Monday, November 28, 2016

 Review

 After a year of watching a James Bond movie, I decided to review DIAMONDS ARE FOREVER since this is the final curtain call for Sean Connery's tenure as the title character after six films.
 Unfortunately, DIAMONDS ARE FOREVER reinvents the film franchise with a lighter approach, which is distasteful and not loyal to Bond's usual persona.
-It, unfortunately, wasn't the perfect conclusion for Connery that I hoped for.
+It wasn't the perfect conclusion for Connery that I hoped for.
 The story was rushed and elementary, as I feel it should have continued where the previous had left off and explored Bond's personal need for vengeance.
 There were some enjoyable elements, such as good driving scenes and action.
 The driving choreography is orchestrated well for its time and doesn't have the same adrenaline impact today as when it first came out.

 What draws me to the Bond character is his sense of class and style in the face of grave danger.
 What I also liked about him is that he always gets the girl.
 The girl often ends up getting him into trouble.
 I like Bond's optimism in end-of-world situations where he is always resourced and skilful enough to save the day.
 What surprises me the most is that in the film, two of the henchwomen that Bond is facing share the same names as the characters from the Disney animated movie (click here).

-Now, I don't find DIAMONDS ARE FOREVER a terrible film.
+Now, I don't think DIAMONDS ARE FOREVER is a terrible film.
 It virtually lacks a plot and is a letdown for the Bond fans.
 Some people fittingly declared that this wasn't the end for Sean Connery's role of 007 as in the next twelve years, he would return to portray the character one last time in the unofficial Bond movie Never Say, Never Again.
 It's not the best Bond movie, but it's nowhere near worse than a few others.

 Star rating: (4/10) Below Average